 Dalhousie University, Halifax, NS – October 25th-27th, 2019

-This October 26th and 27th, 2019, the Dalhousie University will be hosting the Annual Conference for Science Atlantic Mathematics, Statistics and Computer Science, and the annual AARMS Workshop on Sunday, October 27th, 2019.
+On October 25th to 27th, 2019, the Dalhousie University hosted the Annual Conference for Science Atlantic Mathematics, Statistics and Computer Science, and the annual AARMS Workshop on Sunday, October 27th, 2019.

 Please use the following link to register for the conference: Registration

 Registration fees are paid separately using the following link

 (PayPal or Credit card):

 or directly by sending a cheque to: Vlado Keselj, Faculty of Computer Science, Dalhousie University, 6050 University Ave, Halifax, NS B3H 4R2

 payable to "Dalhousie University" with memo "MSCS 2019 conf.".